msub2/awesome-webxr/README.md

 - [Learn A-Frame (VR)](https://www.codecademy.com/learn/learn-a-frame) - A roughly 6-hour Codecademy course written in partnership with A-Frame.
 - [babylon.js Guided Learning](https://doc.babylonjs.com/guidedLearning) - Detailed text and video tutorials that complement the other instructional pages in the documentation.

+## Monetization

+*Methods for monetizing WebXR content (outside of traditional web advertising platforms like Google Ads, as well as crypto, which falls under Web3XR).

+- [Zesty Market](https://www.zesty.market) - A marketplace for rentable banner spaces in XR.
+Offers integrations with most major WebXR creation tools.

 ## Social Spaces

 *Projects focused on creating social spaces for users to gather and/or collaborate in.*